divio/customer-handbook/essential-knowledge/cp-permissions.rst

     - |KHgr|
     - |KHgr|
     - |KHgr|
-    - Only for public boilerplate
+    - Only for public boilerplates

   * - Organisation collaborator
-    - |check| Added as collaborator with "can update"
+    - |check| Added as collaborator with "Can update"
     - |KHgr|
     - |KHgr|
     - |KHgr|
-    - Only for public boilerplate
+    - Only for public boilerplates

   * - Boilerplate collaborator
     - n/a